 A new standard, ISO 9004:2000 “Guidelines for Performance Improvement" could help achieve effective review and prioritisation of the needs of stakeholders.
 This Standard helps organizations go beyond the requirements of the global benchmark Quality Management Standard ISO9001:2000.
 It encourages interaction with all stakeholders to understand their needs & expectations, using the methodology of the “eight management principles":

 * Continual Improvement

 * Mutually Beneficial Supplier Relationships

-By applying ISO9004, organisations get the opportunity to further understand the wider environment in which they operate.
-All organisations are affected by a large number of stakeholders.
+By applying ISO9004, organizations get the opportunity to further understand the wider environment in which they operate.
+All organizations are affected by a large number of stakeholders.
 In many cases these are highly visible and a detailed review is unnecessary.
-However, in most established organisations, the needs and expectations of stakeholders are taken for granted and this leads to inappropriate use of the organisation's resources.
+However, in most established organizations, the needs and expectations of stakeholders are taken for granted and this leads to inappropriate use of the organization's resources.

 The concept, structure and principles of ISO 9004 are similar to those used in ISO 9001:2000.
-Organisations already familiar with ISO9001:2000 will therefore find it relatively straightforward to apply ISO9004.
-However, the results in terms of having a very clear view of stakeholder needs, expectations an their relative priorities could have a dramatic impact on the way in which the organisation's resource are deployed.
+Organizations already familiar with ISO9001:2000 will therefore find it relatively straightforward to apply ISO9004.
+However, the results in terms of having a very clear view of stakeholder needs, expectations an their relative priorities could have a dramatic impact on the way in which the organization's resource are deployed.

-Risk can be seen positively as a business opportunity, such as investing in the development of an innovative new product, moving into new geographical markets or merging with another organisation.
-Organisations that can manage these risks effectively are more likely to protect and enhance their stock market valuation and succeed in growing their business.
+Risk can be seen positively as a business opportunity, such as investing in the development of an innovative new product, moving into new geographical markets or merging with another organization.
+Organizations that can manage these risks effectively are more likely to protect and enhance their stock market valuation and succeed in growing their business.

 In the more traditional, negative sense, risk is usually seen as a potential for loss.
 Loss can be categorised as lost revenue, litigation, claims, harm to people, harm to property, harm to process or harm to the environment.